gnif/LookingGlass/doc/module.rst

 Prerequisites
 -------------

-The linux kernel headers for your kernel version are required for building.
+The Linux kernel headers for your kernel version are required for building.
 Install them with ``apt-get``

 .. code:: bash